Light, fluffy, vegan pancakes with smoky-sweet bacon-flavoured walnut crumbles and pools of maple syrup are pure perfection.

 - Peel, core, and slice one apple* (¼" thick).
 Toss sliced apples with maple syrup and spices in small bowl.
 Cook over medium heat in the same skillet you will use for the pancakes.
 Continue cooking and stirring until the apples have softened and are coated.
 Remove from heat, place back in the bowl.
 Rinse out pan.*I've used Honeycrisp and Granny Smith and both were slightly tart and delicious.
 Use any apple you have on hand.

-- In a large liquid measuring cup or bowl, mix together the milk and lemon juice - let it curdle for a few minutes (to resemble buttermilk).
+- In a large liquid measuring cup or bowl, mix together the milk and lemon juice - let it curdle for 5 minutes (this is your vegan buttermilk).
 Then stir in the vanilla and maple syrup.

 - In a medium bowl, mix together the flour, baking powder, and cinnamon.